Bus Interchanges and Terminals

 ITHs have since been integrated with shopping malls, condominiums, and even HDB flats, as was the case for Woodleigh.
 As of June 2021, there are eleven ITHs in Singapore, with more expected to be completed in the years to come.

 New bus interchanges have also been constructed to expand the capacity of existing bus interchanges.
-These are Tampines Concourse (opened 2016), Compassvale (opened 2017), and Jurong Town Hall (opened 2023).
+These are Tampines Concourse (opened 2016), Compassvale (opened 2017, closed 2024), and Jurong Town Hall (opened 2023).

 Bus termini have also been constructed on the roof slabs of train depots to maximize land use.
 These are Tuas (opened 2017) and Gali Batu (opened 2021).